cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 The *committee size* of $n = 900 \text{\,parties}$ corresponds to a one in a million chance of not reaching a quorum if 10% of the parties do not vote for the majority block (either because they are adversarial, offline, didn't receive the block, or chose to vote for a block on a non-preferred fork).
 This "no quorum" probability is equivalent to one missed quorum in every 1.2 years.
 The *quorum size* of $\tau = \left\lceil 3 n / 4 \right\rceil = 675 \text{\,parties}$ is computed from this.

+## Versioning

+This document describes the *pre-alpha* version of the Peras protocol.
+We anticipate a subsequent, separate CIP for an *alpha* or *beta* version of the protocol.
+That version will add strong guarantees for block selection prior to the voting process and will constitute a layer built upon this pre-alpha version.

 ## Copyright